angular/angular/aio/content/guide/testing.md

 ### Other test frameworks

-You can also unit test an Angular app with other testing libraries and test runners.
+You can also unit test an Angular application with other testing libraries and test runners.
 Each library and runner has its own distinctive installation procedures, configuration, and syntax.

 Search the web to learn more.